Benbros TV Series & Mighty Midgets

 The final variation of the Bedford Delivery Van was a dark-red model with black plastic wheels and 'Dunlop' decals without logo.

-The AEC Delivery Van in red can be found at auction fairly often but the other models are more scarce or rare and the orange & green AEC in the TV3 box is very hard to find.
-The Bedfords are less scarce although variation 2 (red, umw, with decals) is rare.
+The AEC Delivery Van in red can be found at auction fairly often but the other models are scarce and the early orange & green models in TV3 boxes are very rare.
+The Bedfords are easier to find but the red one with unpainted wheels and a decal (variation 2) is rare.

 Benbros No.23 Delivery Van

-(5) METALLIC BLUE including body NO decals umw MM box
+(5) METALLIC BLUE including PAINTED metal wheels, silver trim, MM box